bnbullock/School_District_Analysis/README.md

 9. School performance based on the type of school

 ## Modified School District Analysis with 9th grade marks removed, requirements:
-1. Replace ninth grade reading and math scores for Thomas High School
+1. Replace ninth grade reading and math scores for THS
 2. Snapshot of the school district's key metrics
 3. Overview of the key metrics for each school
 4. Top 5 Schools based on passing rate